KPEKEP/BlueJamma/README.md

 - Open-source hardware and software

 ## Hardware
 The project uses the ESP32-C3 SuperMini form factor for its compact size and built-in USB capabilities.
-A complete list of required components and materials can be found in the [Bill of Materials](bom/BOM.md).
+A complete list of required components and materials can be found in the interactive [Bill of Materials](bom/ibom.html).

 The PCB design incorporates elements from the [JammaKludge project](https://github.com/estechnical/jammakludge) by estechnical, which provided valuable reference for the Jamma connector implementation.